edmondmiu/json-ordering-tool/DETAILED_FIREBASE_SETUP.md

    🌐 Icon    Various places  GitHub login   Pick repo  Auto-setup
 ```

+## ✅ Update: Firebase CLI Success!

+The command `firebase init hosting:github` has successfully:
+- Created service account: `github-action-1024994991`
+- Uploaded the secret `FIREBASE_SERVICE_ACCOUNT_JSON_ORDERING_TOOL` to GitHub
+- GitHub Actions should now work automatically!

+Test it by pushing any change to the main branch.

 ## Still Having Trouble?

 The GitHub Actions are now fixed to not fail, so you can also just continue with manual deployment: